← docs

 Trust

-They mention 'vetted' providers but describe no verification system.
-We have 4 verification levels, signed receipts, and trust scores.
+They mention 'vetted' providers but don't describe a formal verification system.
+We have 4 verification levels, HMAC-SHA256 signed receipts, SLA reporting, dispute resolution, and composite trust scores.

 Standard

-We published an open billing spec.
+We published an open billing spec (MIT).
 MCP Hive is proprietary.

 SDK

-We have a TypeScript SDK and OpenAPI spec.
-MCP Hive has neither (publicly).
+We have a TypeScript SDK (@forthebots/bazaar-sdk) and OpenAPI spec.

 Bazaar vs Build-Your-Own